We're looking for talented researchers.

 Graduate Students

-Prospective grad students should apply to Princeton's PhD programs in either Physics, Neuroscience or Quantitative and Computational Biology.
+Prospective grad students should apply to Princeton's PhD programs in either Biophysics, Physics, Neuroscience or Quantitative and Computational Biology.
 Current or incoming Princeton graduate students interested in rotating or doing an experimental project should send a CV to Andrew Leifer to schedule a meeting.

 Undergraduates